Locations:

 Adenoid Cystic Carcinoma (ACC)

-Adenoid cystic carcinoma (ACC) is a rare type of cancer that forms in the salivary glands.
-It can also affect your throat, mouth or other parts of your body, including your tear or sweat glands.
-While ACC is slow-growing with a high five-year survival rate, it often comes back after many years.
-Survival rates drop at the 10 year mark.
+Adenoid cystic carcinoma (ACC) is a rare type of cancer that affects your glandular tissues.
+It commonly forms in your salivary glands.
+But it can also occur in other parts of your body, like your tear or sweat glands.
+While ACC is slow-growing with a high five-year survival rate, it often comes back — sometimes after many years.

 Overview